badcab/dnd-dragon-heist/april19.md

 Nathan will go throgth the mystory door - but bad_cab did not live up to his end of the bargan got to a wall of skulls, sent a hiena over the wall hob goblins attacked up

+ We found
+30 ft hemp rope
+glass of oil
+13 gp
+short silver sword
+latern
+copper or, weigh a lot